 Sec.
 108-5-7. - Submission of application.

-(a) An application for a planned residential unit development shall be to the planning commission and shall be accompanied by an overall development plan showing uses, dimensions and locations of proposed structures, areas reserved for public uses such as schools and playgrounds, landscaping, recreational facilities and open spaces, areas reserved and proposals for accommodating vehicular and pedestrial circulations, parking, etc., development phases, and architectural drawings and sketches demonstrating the design and character of the proposed development.
+(a) An application for a planned residential unit development shall be to the planning commission and shall be accompanied by an overall development plan, including an open space preservation plan, showing uses, dimensions and locations of proposed structures, areas reserved for public uses such as schools and playgrounds, landscaping, recreational facilities, areas reserved and proposals for accommodating vehicular and pedestrian circulation, parking, etc., development phases, and architectural drawings and sketches demonstrating the design and character of the proposed development.

-(b) Such other information shall be included as may be necessary to determine that the contemplated arrangement of uses make it desirable to apply regulations and requirements differing from those ordinarily applicable under this chapter.
+(b) Additional information shall be included as may be necessary to determine that the contemplated arrangement of uses make it desirable to apply regulations and requirements differing from those ordinarily applicable under this chapter.

 (Ord. of 1956, § 22D-7)